langchain-ai/langgraph/docs/docs/concepts/memory.md

     # Remember to adjust based on your model
     # or else pass a custom token_encoder
     token_counter=ChatOpenAI(model="gpt-4"),
-    # Most chat models expect that chat history starts with either:
-    # (1) a HumanMessage or
-    # (2) a SystemMessage followed by a HumanMessage
     # Remember to adjust based on the desired conversation
     # length
     max_tokens=45,